22 Key Differences Between Old Money and New Money Millionaires

 Cultural and Social Capital

-Old money networks are like country clubs, exclusive, private, and almost impossible to break into unless you were born in.
-The right schools, the right connections, the right lineage, it’s all part of a system designed to keep things in the family.
+Old money networks are like country clubs: exclusive, private, and nearly impossible to access unless you were born into them.
+The right schools, the right connections, and the right lineage all serve as a gatekeeping system to preserve wealth and power.

 New money builds its own networks.
-It’s about making connections fast, leveraging influence, and creating opportunities.
-Old money shakes hands behind closed doors.
-New money works the room at high-profile events.
+It’s about creating connections fast, leveraging influence, and turning access into opportunity.
+New money millionaires work the room at high-profile events, while old money elites make moves behind closed doors.

 Both have power, but how they use it is worlds apart.